kappa54m/audiobookutils/README.md

 ## Roadmap
 - Automatic audiobook reading generation via TTS

+## Notes
+- Due to the way the forced aligner works, during fuzzy matching the audio transcriptions have an extra space in between words with the default setting (`append_space_to_words=true` in [./conf/preprocessing.yaml](./conf/preprocessing.yaml); these "words" are joined for fuzzy matching with a space delimiter creating double space), to prevent multiple words from being matched simultaneosly.
+This was initially an unintentional bug during development, but in the end seems to work out, despite the hackiness of the solution.

 ## Related Project
 There are multiple open source projects that achieve a similar goal to this project, which I was not aware of when I first started development.
 This project is still unique in that it produces subtitle files for each audiobook reading, but practically, preexisting tools - especially ones that utilize the media overlay feature of EPUB 3 to create *read aloud* books are superior methods of consuming/storing audiobooks.